Smoothing, scattering, and a conjecture of Fukaya

 The main conjecture \cite[Conj.
-5.3]{fukaya05} in Fukaya's Correspondence II asserts that there exists a Maurer-Cartan element of the Kodaira-Spencer dgLa associated to deformations of the semi-flat part $X_{\text{sf}}$ of $X$ that is asymptotically close to a Fourier expansion (\cite[Eq.
-(42)]{fukaya05}), whose Fourier modes are given by smoothenings of distribution-valued 1-forms defined by moduli spaces of gradient Morse flow trees which are expected to encode counting of nontrivial (Maslov index 0) holomorphic disks bounded by Lagrangian torus fibers (see \cite[Rem.
+5.3]{fukaya05} in Fukaya's Correspondence II asserts that there exists a Maurer--Cartan element of the Kodaira--Spencer dgLa associated to deformations of the semi-flat part $X_{\mathrm{sf}}$ of $X$ that is asymptotically close to a Fourier expansion (\cite[Eq.
+(42)]{fukaya05}), whose Fourier modes are given by smoothings of distribution-valued 1-forms defined by moduli spaces of gradient Morse flow trees which are expected to encode counting of non-trivial (Maslov index 0) holomorphic disks bounded by Lagrangian torus fibers (see \cite[Rem.
 5.4]{fukaya05}).
-Also, the complex structure defined by this Maurer-Cartan element can be compactified to give a complex structure on $X$.
-At the same time, Fukaya's Correspondence I suggests that these gradient Morse flow trees arise as adiabatic limits of loci of those Lagrangian torus fibers which bound nontrivial (Maslov index 0) holomorphic disks.
+Also, the complex structure defined by this Maurer--Cartan element can be compactified to give a complex structure on $X$.
+At the same time, Fukaya's Correspondence I suggests that these gradient Morse flow trees arise as adiabatic limits of loci of those Lagrangian torus fibers which bound non-trivial (Maslov index 0) holomorphic disks.
 This can be reformulated as a holomorphic/tropical correspondence, and much evidence has been found \cite{Floer88, fukaya-oh, Mikhalkin05, Nishinou-Siebert06, Cho-Hong-Lau17, Cho-Hong-Lau18, Lin21, Cheung-Lin21, BE-C-H-Lin21}.

-The tropical counterpart of such gradient Morse flow trees are given by consistent scattering diagrams, which were invented by Kontsevich-Soibelman \cite{kontsevich-soibelman04} and extensively used in the Gross-Siebert program \cite{gross2011real} to solve the reconstruction problem in mirror symmetry, namely, the construction of the mirror $X$ from smoothing of a maximally degenerate Calabi-Yau variety $\centerfiber{0}$.
+The tropical counterpart of such gradient Morse flow trees are given by consistent scattering diagrams, which were invented by Kontsevich--Soibelman \cite{kontsevich-soibelman04} and extensively used in the Gross--Siebert program \cite{gross2011real} to solve the reconstruction problem in mirror symmetry, namely, the construction of the mirror $X$ from smoothing of a maximally degenerate Calabi--Yau variety $\centerfiber{0}$.
 It is therefore natural to replace the distribution-valued 1-form in each Fourier mode in the Fourier expansion \cite[Eq.
 (42)]{fukaya05} by a distribution-valued 1-form associated to a wall-crossing factor of a consistent scattering diagram.
 This was exactly how Fukaya's conjecture \cite[Conj.
 5.3]{fukaya05} was reformulated and proved in the local case in \cite{kwchan-leung-ma}.